isovalent/ebpf-docs/docs/ebpf-library/libxdp/functions/xsk_ring_prod__reserve.md

 `__u32` number of slots that were successfully reserved (`idx`) on success, or a 0 in case of failure.

-!!! note
-    It can be less than or equal to the number of packets requested to reserve.

 ## Usage

 ```c